akp415/analysisofsurvival/README.md

-# Good machine learning implementation for first-time learners
+# I solved this Kaggle case study to guide new data science enthusiasts and first-time learners.